 Dictionary

+30-Minute Period means a 30-minute period ending on the hour or half-hour (EST).
+With effect from the commencement of the National Electricity Amendment (Five Minute Settlement) Rule 2017 no. 15, it has the same meaning as a 30-minute period in the NER.

 Agreement means this agreement, including the Details and all schedules and annexures.

 Authority means any Commonwealth, State, Territory or local government or regulatory department, body, instrumentality, minister, agency or other authority, other than AEMO.

-Auxiliary Plant means the plant associated with the operation of generating units, required to be started prior to starting a generating unit.

 Availability Charge is specified in item 8 of a Schedule.

-Available means, in respect of an SRAS at any time, that the SRAS is, or under this Agreement is taken to be, capable of being provided by SRAS Equipment and SRAS Transmission Components at all of the Contracted Levels of Performance while meeting the Minimum Technical Requirements (see clause 5).
+Available means, in respect of an SRAS at any time, that the SRAS is, or under this Agreement is taken to be, capable of being provided by SRAS Equipment and Network Delivery Components at all of the Contracted Levels of Performance while meeting the Minimum Technical Requirements (see clause 5).

 Billing Period means a billing period as defined in the NER, except that: